 You should rely only on the information contained in this prospectus or in any prospectus supplements we may file.
-We have not authorized anyone to provide you with information different from, or in addition to, that contained in this prospectus or in any prospectus supplements we may file.
+Neither we nor the Selling Securityholders have authorized anyone to provide you with information different from, or in addition to, that contained in this prospectus or in any prospectus supplements we may file.
 The information contained in this prospectus or in any prospectus supplements we may file is current only as of their respective dates or on the date or dates that are specified in those documents.
 Our business, financial condition, results of operations and prospects may have changed since those dates.

-We are not offering to sell or seeking offers to purchase these securities in any jurisdiction where the offer or sale is not permitted.
-We have not done anything that would permit this offering (the "Offering") or possession or distribution of this prospectus in any jurisdiction where action for that purpose is required, other than in the United States.
+The Selling Securityholders are not offering to sell or seeking offers to purchase these securities in any jurisdiction where the offer or sale is not permitted.
+Neither we nor the Selling Securityholders have done anything that would permit this offering (the "Offering") or possession or distribution of this prospectus in any jurisdiction where action for that purpose is required, other than in the United States.
 Persons outside the jurisdiction of the United States who come into possession of this prospectus are required to inform themselves about and to observe any restrictions relating to this Offering and the distribution of this prospectus applicable to that jurisdiction.

+We may authorize the Selling Securityholders to use one or more free writing prospectuses to be provided to you that may contain material information relating to that offering.
 We may also use a prospectus supplement and any related free writing prospectus to add, update or change any of the information contained in this prospectus.
 This prospectus, together with any applicable prospectus supplements and any related free writing prospectuses, includes all material information relating to this offering.
 To the extent that any statement that we make in a prospectus supplement is inconsistent with statements made in this prospectus, the statements made in this prospectus will be deemed modified or superseded by those made in a prospectus supplement.